-Question Answer More Information The US economy may suffer a downturn, including a downturn in the US property market (specifically in the New York City metropolitan area).
-URF may fail to meet covenants on existing, or new, debt instruments. ➤ US REIT and its controlled entities may invest in joint ventures with joint venture partners.
+Question Answer More Information US REIT and its controlled entities may invest in joint ventures with joint venture partners.
 The joint venture may restrict US REIT's ability to redistribute returns from its joint venture investments, and defaults by joint venture partners may negatively impact on URF's performance.
 Regulation impacting URF may change.
 Who can participate in the Offer?
 Members of the general public who have a registered address in Australia.
 Section 6.1 and 6.6 How do I apply for URF Notes?
 The procedures for making an investment in the URF Notes are described in Section 6.
 Section 6 When will I receive confirmation that my Application has been successful?
-It is expected that initial holding statements will be dispatched on or about 24 December 2014.
+It is expected that initial holding statements will be dispatched on or about 19 December 2014.
 What are the fees and costs of the Offer?
 The Responsible Entity is entitled to receive a debt arrangement fee of 2.2% (inclusive of GST) of the proceeds of the Offer, under the existing debt arrangement agreements with the Fund.
 However, the Responsible Entity has waived its entitlement to this debt arrangement fee, in relation to the URF Notes Offer under this Prospectus.
-Section 5.9 The Responsible Entity will pay AFSL Holders a stamping fee equal to 2.2% (including GST) of amounts raised and allocated under Applications bearing the stamp of the AFSL Holder.
+The Responsible Entity will pay AFSL Holders a stamping fee equal to 2.2% (including GST) of amounts raised and allocated under Applications bearing the stamp of the AFSL Holder.
 For the avoidance of doubt, AFSL Holder includes, but is not limited to, Dixon Advisory & Superannuation Services Limited in its personal capacity who is entitled to receive this fee.
 Including this stamping fee, expenses in relation to the Offer are estimated to be \$1.4 million to \$3.5 million (inclusive of GST), including ASX listing fees, stamping fees, legal, tax, broking, accounting and registry services.
 The costs of the Offer will be borne by the Fund.
-What fees and costs are payable by a URF Noteholder?
+Section 5.9 What fees and costs are payable by a URF Noteholder?
 No fees, charges, brokerage, commission or stamp duty is payable by you on your Application for URF Notes.
 You may be required to pay brokerage if you sell your URF Notes after URF Notes are quoted on the ASX.
 Is the Offer underwritten?
 No. The Offer is not underwritten.
-Section 6.1
+Section 6.1 Is there a Minimum Subscription?
+You must apply for a minimum of 20 URF Notes, which is a minimum investment of \$2,000.
+Applications for greater than 20 URF Notes, must be in multiples of 5 URF Notes (\$500).
+Section 6.1 Is there a cooling off period?
+No. Section 6.1